migueldsol/SO_Project/README.md

 # SO Project 2022/23

-Project for the subject of SO where we were tasked to implement a file system manager (Part1) and then a Message Broker
+Project for the subject of SO where we were tasked to implement a File System Manager(Part1) and then a Message Broker(Part2)

 # Grade: 19.41/20